The short answer is no.

 This ensures that you spend most of your time practicing the stuff you actually need to practice.
 You'll learn more efficiently and save time.

 It also means that you don't need to worry about memorizing anything you see on Glossika.
-You'll see each sentence 15–20 times over the course of the year, and it'll eventually click — even if it's difficult right now.
+You'll see each sentence 15–20 times over the course of the year, and it'll eventually click — even if a particular sentence is really tricky right now.

 Instead, I encourage you to explore the sentences.
 Give a bit of conscious thought to each one.
 Do you understand how it works?
 Why is it organized like it is?
 Could you replicate it by yourself?
 What is the verb connected to?
 Etc.